aashikanandini423/Email-Marketing-Portfolio/README.md

 - Design and evaluate A/B email campaigns
 - Work with HTML email templates

+Apart from these I have also have hands on experience to Integrate SalesCloud to Marketing Cloud Using Marketing Cloud Connect.
+Created Automations Using Automation Studio

- Projects
+ ## Projects

 ### 1. Welcome Email Journey
-- Designed a 3-step onboarding journey for new users
+- Designed a multi-step lifecycle email journey to improve onboarding and engagement.
-- Included welcome, feature, and offer emails
-- Focused on improving user engagement
+- Implemented time-based email sequencing to guide users toward conversion.
+- Applied customer journey thinking to improve user experience.
 ### 2. Customer Segmentation with SQL
-- Created customer segments (active, inactive, high-value)
-- Used SQL queries to target different audiences
+- Developed SQL queries to segment customers based on behavior and engagement.
-- Demonstrated how segmentation improves marketing performance
+- Identified high-value and inactive users to support targeted campaigns.
+- Applied data-driven segmentation to improve campaign relevance.

 ### 3. A/B Testing Email Campaign
-- Tested different subject lines
-- Compared open rates and engagement
+- Executed A/B testing to evaluate campaign performance and optimize messaging.
-- Analyzed results to optimize campaigns
+- Analyzed results to identify high-performing subject lines.
+- Improved engagement by testing personalization strategies.

 ## Skills
-- Salesforce Marketing Cloud (concepts)
+- Salesforce Marketing Cloud
 - Email Marketing
-- Journey Builder (concept)
+- Journey Builder
+- Content Builder
+- Automation Studio
+- Contact Builder
+- AMPScript
+- SSJS
+- REST Apis
-- SQL basics
+- SQL
-- HTML/CSS basics
+- HTML/CSS
 - Campaign analysis & A/B testing